cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 ##Management
 Principles of management include:
+* Human factors
+	* Team leader
+	Usually most senior person present.
+	* Card reader
+	Call out required actions of immediate management cards, and to communicate with the team leader.
+	* Giver of adrenaline
+* An ABC approach:
+	* A
+		* Check and secure airway
+			* Prompt administration of adrenaline may avoid the need to secure the airway
+			* If airway oedema is present, then consider early endotracheal intubation
+	* B
+	* C
-* IV fluid
+		* Secure IV access
+		* **IV fluid**
-	* Volume resucitation
+			* Volume resuscitation
 			Reverses haemoconcentration due to interstitial oedema.
 			* Can consider colloid, provided colloid was not given prior to onset of anaphylaxis
-* Adrenaline
+		* **Adrenaline**
 			* Key therapy
 				* Prevents further mast cell degranulation
 				* Bronchodilator
 				* Vasoconstrictor
 			* Doses may vary depend on patient factors
 				* Increased risk of CVS compromise with overdose
 					* Extremes of age
 					* Hypertension
 					* Ischaemic heart disease
 					* Hyperthyroidism
 				* Catecholamine resistance
 					* β-blockade
 					* ACE-I use
 				* Catecholamine sensitivity
 					* Amphetamines
 					* Cocaine
 			* Intramuscular
 				* Appropriate when IV access is unavailable
 				* Reduces chance of severe CVS side effects
 				* Provides 'depot' for continued release
 				Up to 40 minutes.
 			* Intravenous
 				* Appropriate in severe anaphylaxis
+				* May be repeated every 1-2 minutes, as required
-* Glucagon
+		* **Glucagon**
-	* Recommended in patients on β-blockers
+		Recommended in patients on β-blockers.

-###Ineffective Therapies
+	* E
+		* Position supine
+		* Consider leg elevation
+* Cease administration of triggers
+	* Drug infusions
+	* Colloids
+	* Chlorhexidine
+	Remove chlorhexidine-impregnated CVC, IDC, and lubricants.

+###Intraoperative Dosing
+Management reflects the nature of operative anaphylaxis, namely:
+* High frequency of sudden onset, severe symptoms
+* Presence of an anaesthetist

+###Refractory Management
+Anaphylaxis refractory to maximal management occurs in patients
+* On β-blockers
+* On ACE-Is
+* With spinal blockade

+For hypotension, consider:
+* TOE or TTE to guide resuscitation
+* ECMO/CPB to establish adequate perfusion
+* Alternative vasopressors
+	* Vasopressin
+	* Metaraminol
+	* Phenylephrine

+For bronchospasm, consider:
+* Excluding:
+	* Pneumothorax
+	* Airway device malfunction
+* Bronchoodilators
+	* 1200μg salbutamol via MDI
-* Sugammadex
+	* IV salbutamol

-Has no role in the management of rocuronium anaphylaxis.
+###Post-Crisis Management
+Measure tryptase:
+* At 0, 1, and 24 hours
+* Acute elevation supports anaphylaxis diagnosis
+	* Peak level usually within 15-120 minutes
+	* Declines over 3-6 hours
+* Baseline level can be measured at 24 hours

+Consider:
 * Steroids
 No evidence that use of corticosteroids affects outcome.
 	* May be reasonable as part of secondary management in a stable patient
 	* May have a role in reducing rebound
 * Antihistamines
 	* No role in acute phase
-	* May be used for symptomatic management of urticardia, angioedema, and pruritis
+	* May be used for symptomatic management of urticaria, angioedema, and pruritus
 	Appropriate in mild anaphylaxis.
 	* No effect on hypotension and bronchospasm
 	* Oral agents have a preferred side-effect profile compared to IV

+###Ineffective Therapies
+* Sugammadex
+Has no role in the management of rocuronium anaphylaxis.

 ##Complications